 = TOTAL: Over $900 (and that still doesn't include replacing electronic components that are known to fail such as the height sensors).

 After Market Replacement Parts:+ Air Compressor and Dryer Assembly ($110) + Rear Air Springs ($130/spring) + Rear Shocks ($40/shock) = TOTAL: Over $450 (and that still doesn‚Äôt include replacing electronic components that are known to fail such as the height sensors).

 + Detailed installation instructions

 + Over-the-phone technical support and a Lifetime Limited Warranty

 **The dealer no longer has the front coil springs for your car!
 We have done the research and created our own to replace your weakened springs at a fraction of what the dealer would charge you if they did have them!**

 The 2004-2007 Buick Rainier is built with the following suspension components:

-2004-2007 Buick Rainier Air Springs (x2)- commonly referred to as air bags, a plastic and rubber bag that is fitted on top of the strut that uses pressurized air as a cushion instead of a metal coil spring to hold a vehicle off of the ground and off of its wheels.
-These are the number one cause of all air suspension leaks.
-All air springs all go bad at about the same rate.
-If one is leaking, the others will not be far behind.
+2004-2007 Buick Rainier Air Springs (x2)- commonly referred to as air bags, a plastic and rubber bag that uses pressurized air as a cushion to support the weight of the vehicle.
+Taking the place of metal coil springs, the rubber factory air springs are the number one cause of all air suspension leaks.
+Since all rubber air springs all go bad at about the same rate, if one is leaking, the others will not be far behind.
 For a proper repair, all of them need to be replaced at the same time.

 2004-2007 Buick Rainier Height Sensors (x2)- a linkage located near each wheel of a vehicle with any electronic suspension that, either mechanically or electronically, constantly measures the height of the vehicle, and reports this information back to the control module so that the computer can identify if changes in height need to be adjusted accordingly.
 The ride height sensor is a moving part, and like all moving parts, they will eventually wear out.